-In light of the foreseeable grounds outlined in Article 3, such as not finally implemented and tested capacity calculation and validation tools by January 2021, high loop flows, uncertainties regarding the forecast of non-coordinated transit flows and related to the consideration of 3rd country flows in the capacity calculation, it is not possible for APG to fulfil the relevant target capacity by 1 January 2021 at all hours, without endangering operational security.
+In light of the foreseeable grounds outlined in Article 3 (high loop flows, uncertainties regarding the forecast of non-coordinated transit flows as well as related to the consideration of 3rd country flows in the capacity calculation), it is not possible for APG to fulfil the relevant target capacity from 1 January 2022 at all hours, without endangering operational security.

-Concerning the requirements of Art 16(8) of the Regulation 2019/943 and under consideration of the ACER Recommendation 01/2019, APG therefore currently develops the necessary methods and IT-tools for calculation and verification of cross-zonal capacities (see Article 4) as an interim step until the relevant key methodologies according to the CACM Regulation and the SOGL are implemented.
+Concerning the requirements of Art 16(8) of the Regulation 2019/943 and under consideration of the ACER Recommendation 01/2019, APG developed methods and IT-tools necessary for calculation and verification of cross-zonal capacities as an interim step until the relevant key methodologies according to the CACM Regulation and the SOGL are implemented.

-Though this interim step will not provide for a solution for all foreseeable grounds according to Article 3, these developments (according to Article 4) are first of all necessary to enable APG to evaluate the $MACZT{min}$ at the stage of capacity calculation, which is a precondition to draw conclusions with reasonable certainty whether the cross-zonal capacities meet the requirements of Art 16(8) of the Regulation 2019/943 under the respective framework conditions (e.g. MNCC uncertainties, level of loop and PST flows, 3^{rd} country flows).
-On the other hand, reliable validation methods and tools are vital to ensure operational security while aiming at the transition towards fulfilment of the MACZT{min} criterion.
+Though this interim step does not provide for a solution for the remaining foreseeable grounds according to Article 3, these developments enable APG to evaluate the $MACZT{min}$ at the stage of capacity calculation, which is a precondition to draw conclusions with reasonable certainty, whether the cross-zonal capacities meet the requirements of Art 16(8) of the Regulation 2019/943 under the respective framework conditions (e.g. MNCC uncertainties, level of loop and PST flows, 3^{rd} country flows).